- When is Walpurgis Night in 2019?

 The Walpurgis Night is a renowned festival held annually between the end of April and the first day of May.
 It is a holiday named after St. Walburg and dates back to the pagan rites of fertility.
 However, in different countries around the world, there are various variants of this holiday.

 Walpurgis Night or Walpurgisnacht will take place between April 30 and May 1.
-The celebrations of Walpurgis Night will begin on the evening of Thursday, 30 April, and end in the evening of Friday, 1 May.
+The celebrations of Walpurgis Night will begin on the evening of, 30 April, and end on the evening of, 1 May.

 Walpurgis Night is celebrated across Scandinavia and Northern Europe between April 30 and May 1.
-In 2020, the celebrations for this day in Scandinavia and Northern Europe will start in the late Thursday evening of 30 April and continue until the late Friday evening of 1 May 2020.
+The celebrations for this day in Scandinavia and Northern Europe will start in the late Friday evening of 30 April and continue until the late Saturday evening of 1 May.

 What is Walpurgis Night: The Meaning of Walpurgisnacht (Explained)